Renovascular hypertension

 Renovascular hypertension is high blood pressure (greater than 140/80 mmHg) caused by renal artery disease.
 Normally, the kidneys regulate body fluid and blood pressure, as well as regulate blood chemistry and remove organic waste.
 Proper kidney function is disrupted, however, when the arteries that provide blood to the kidneys become narrowed, a condition called renal artery stenosis.
 When stenosis results in reduced blood-flow, the kidney compensates by producing hormones that increase blood pressure.
 This response is a healthy one under normal circumstances.
 But when the reduction in blood-flow is due to stenosis, blood pressure is increased unnecessarily.
-High blood pressure caused by renal artery disease may be difficult to control with medication.
-The good news is that renovascular hypertension is one of the few identifiable and treatable causes of high blood pressure — a condition that, if left untreated, can lead to heart attack, stroke or kidney failure.

 Primary hypertension is high blood pressure that has no apparent cause.
 Renovascular hypertension is the most common cause of secondary hypertension, high blood pressure that can be attributed to a specific cause.
 It is responsible for about 1 percent to 2 percent of the 50 million estimated cases of hypertension in the United States.